gvwilson/fiction/iffy/index.md

 Uncle Jack scratched his cheek through his uncombed beard.
 Iffy could practically hear him resenting the other ship's good luck.
-"You're shaddin me," he growled.
+"You're shaddin' me," he growled.
-"There's no way you could know somethin like that fore it happened."
+"There's no way you could know somethin' like that 'fore it happened."

 Wales didn't answer.
 Instead,
 he closed his eyes again and pointed toward the *Guinevere*'s stern.
-"There's a pair of Aussie freighters a hundred and forty kay that way, core pilots and human crews, carrying..."
+"There's a pair of Aussie freighters a hundred and forty kay that way, core pilots and human crews, carrying…"
 He paused.
 "Profile looks like grain,
 but they have something heavier for ballast.
 Smuggling in machinery to swap for coal, most likely."
 He pivoted twenty degrees like a weathervane.
 "The *Peacock*, the *Reculver*, and the *Watney Breach* are dredging together.
-They're not going to find much---the sea bottom there might as well be concrete."
+They're not going to find much—the sea bottom there might as well be concrete."
 He pivoted again.
 "And there's a Brazilian catamaran out that way,